 In order to do this art project, you will need to go on a nature hunt for clover.
 Finding 3 leaf clover is a lot easier than finding a four-leaf clover.

 Go ahead and spend some time looking for a four-leaf clover while you’re at it… Who knows, you just might find one!
 The kids love looking and can spend hours looking for them.
 Mine sure does!

 1. Go on a nature hunt in search of clover.
 Go ahead… spend some time looking for a lucky four leaf clover.
 You just may find one!

-2. Draw your own four leaf clover or print this FREE printable four leaf clover template.
+2. Draw your own four leaf clover or find and download four leaf clover clip art.

 3. Invite children to cut clover leaves and glue them onto the printable to make their own lucky four leaf clover.